MattiaSparacino/GitTutorial/README.md

-# Enhanced Git Tutorial with a Python Calculator Project
+# Git Tutorial with a Python Calculator Project

 Welcome to this comprehensive Git tutorial, where you'll learn the essentials of using Git through the command line through making a simple Python calculator.
 By the end of this tutorial, you'll have a good understanding of basic and intermediate Git operations, including stashes, branches, and merging.